5 Best Movies About Maths on Netflix (Nov 2023)

 1. A Trip to Infinity (2022)

 Directed by debutant filmmakers Jonathan Halperin and Drew Takahashi, ‘A Trip to Infinity’ is a fascinating exploration of the concept of infinity through various perspectives, including those of mathematicians, physicists, and even philosophers.
 The documentary film urges its audience to contemplate the vastness of the universe while questioning whether a human, limited by their mortality, can ever experience infinity in its completeness.
-In attempting to define a mathematical curiosity, ‘A Trip to Infinity’ approaches the subject itself with considerable authenticity.
-For instance, it explains a thought experiment by the twentieth-century German mathematician David Hilbert through a cartoon titled ‘The Infinite Hotel,’ in which mathematician Steven Strogatz serves as the narrator.
+In attempting to define a mathematical curiosity, ‘A Trip to Infinity’ approaches the subject with considerable authenticity.
+For instance, it explains a thought experiment by the twentieth-century German mathematician David Hilbert through a cartoon titled ‘The Infinite Hotel,’ in which mathematician Steven Strogatz is the narrator.
 You can watch ‘A Trip to Infinity’ here.

-Read More: Best Rags to Riches Movies on Netflix
+Read More: Best Mind-Fuck Movies on Netflix